Published: Apr 3, 2018

 The answers lies in mapping.

 Gartner has predicted that by 2018, 30% of large organizations will have improved their customer experience by integrating customer journey maps with business process models.
-Customer journey mapping can be a complex process, but a great place to start is the onsite experience.
-In this beauty ecommerce guide we’ll show you how to makeover your customer journey on your ecommerce site, across the three categories that have seen the most disruption:
+Creating a customer journey map can be a complex process, but a great place to start is the onsite experience.
+In this beauty ecommerce guide we’ll show you how to makeover your customer journey optimization process, across the three categories that have seen the most disruption:

 - Discovery: you know where your traffic has come from – whether it’s search, social, display or email – so it makes sense to map out where it might go next.
 In this section, we’ll take a look at how beauty brands are optimising the journey at this first touchpoint.